toydotgame/toydotgame.net/formatting.md

       and/or derived in code for proper dynamic support rather than just "*Oh, well it works for now…*"
 - [ ] `a`{:.highlight.language-css} styles are kinda weird (re. nav)
+- [ ] Heading banners inherit their heights and stuff weirdly and backwards.
+I think they should be made a little more permissive given what it's like right now

 ### Feature ideas/*look into*
 These are even *less* priority, but would be nice to look into: